Master of Laws (LLM) in Law, Technology, and Entrepreneurship

 Cornell Tech’s Master of Laws in Law, Technology, and Entrepreneurship is the first degree of its kind in the world.
-It’s a year-long immersion in innovation, creativity and new business development that will have you learning side-by-side with designers, engineers and business students.
+It is a year-long immersion in innovation, creativity and new business development that will have you learning side-by-side with designers, engineers and business students.
 Working together in teams, you’ll create new products for existing businesses in the Product Studio and develop your own new business in the Startup Studio or work inside businesses or organizations in PiTech Studio or BigCo Studio.
 You will dive into studying law and transactional skills that emerging technology companies need in practitioner-led courses designed specifically for this program.
 You will also have ample opportunity to network with the vibrant community of investors, business leaders and entrepreneurial faculty members that only a city like New York and a university like Cornell can provide.